Student takes a photograph or short video on her or his cellphone or digital camera, or downloads an image (citing the source) from the Internet.

 The editor prepares an individualized worksheet that reinforces correct spelling, grammar, punctuation, style, and vocabulary selection.

-Students learn photographic techniques by looking at examples of newspapers, magazines, and curated pieces from museums.
+Students learn photographic techniques by looking at and analyzing examples of images from newspapers, magazines, museums, and photo banks.